garcias/build-gamess/README.md

 This project is part of a broader effort to put computational-chemistry tools into students hands.
 A future project will be devoted to the student's perspective, with installation not only of GAMESS but also Jmol, OpenBabel, Cloud9IDE, and others!

+## What you can do

+1. Try it out and report back.
+See `directions.md` for how to proceed.
+2. Fork it and improve it
+3. Fork it and adapt it (e.g. for Digital Ocean VPS or Docker image)

 ## Acknowledgments